IBM/cloudpakforintegration-workshop/docs/exercise-api-connect/README.md

 1. [Summary](#summary)

 ## Prerequisites
-API Connect requires the [Firefox](https://www.mozilla.org/en-US/firefox/new/) browser in order to use the testing capabilities during API development (Step #4 of this lab) so it is recommended that you complete this entire lab using Firefox.
+API Connect requires the [Firefox](https://www.mozilla.org/en-US/firefox/new/) browser (version > 78.9.0) in order to use the testing capabilities during API development (Step #4 of this lab) so it is recommended that you complete this entire lab using Firefox.

 ## Step 1: Download the OpenAPI definition file for the external Stock Quote service